Younium Blog

 Image via CommentSold

-A low customer lifetime value may be due to:
+A low customer lifetime value may be caused by:

 • High churn rates.